NanomatchGmbH/nanoscope-docs/docs/source/getting_started/installation.rst

          ssh-copy-id <username>@<computer name or IP address>

-   * Test the connectivity of your passwordless ``ssh``  by running one of the commands below.
+   * Test the connectivity of your passwordless ``ssh``  by running the command below:

       .. code-block:: bash

          ssh <username>@<computer name or IP address>

+     You successfully transferred the key if you establish the ``ssh`` connectivity to your HPC without entering your user password.

 **On Windows**